 The team also ran a drill to see how well newcomers could pick up on the program’s offensive plays.

-The drills marked a clear difference in tryouts from day one to two, with day one seeming to be more focused on individual basketball skills and while the second day had a bigger focus on how the players worked in team-centered drills and how well newcomers could absorb new offensive schemes.
+The drills marked a clear difference in tryouts from day one to two, with day one seeming to be more focused on individual basketball skills, while the second day had a bigger focus on how the players worked in team-centered drills and how well newcomers could absorb new offensive schemes.

 Junior guard Trey Witter did what he does best in his game; knock down three-pointers.